PDM Klein-Gordon particles in Som-Raychaudhuri cosmic string spacetime with space-like dislocation and a non-uniform magnetic field: spacetime associated degeneracies, vorticity-energy, and charge-energy correlations: Introduction

 The organization of the current proposal is in order.
-In section 2, we revisit and discuss KG-particles in SR-type cosmic string spacetime with space-like dislocation.
-We observe that, as a consequence of SR-spacetime structure, KG-oscillators are formed and analysed in details.
-Where, we discuss the emerging spacetime associated degeneracies (STAD) (i.e., we found that part of the energy levels for a given radial quantum number collapse into the corresponding $S$-state, namely, states with the magnetic quantum number $\ell =0$ ) and vorticity-energy correlations between KG-oscillators that may serve for quantum entanglement.
-Such analysis is reflected, in section 3, on PDM KG-oscillators in SR-type cosmic string spacetime with space-like dislocation.
-Therein, we discuss the spacetime associated (STAD) and charge-energy correlations.
+In section 2, we revisit and discuss KG-particles in SR-type cosmic string spacetime with space-like dislocation and a non-uniform magnetic field.
+We observe that, as a consequence of SR-spacetime structure, KG-oscillators are formed.
+We found that there are degeneracies associated with spacetime structure (to be called hereinafter spacetime associated degeneracies, STAD), where only part of the energy levels (for a given radial quantum number) merge into the corresponding $S$-state (i.e., states with the magnetic quantum number $\ell =0$ ).
+Interestingly, moreover, we report two new correlations: vorticity-energy correlations and charge-energy correlations.
+Within such findings we discuss, in section 3, the gravitational field effects on PDM KG-oscillators in SR-type cosmic string spacetime with space-like dislocation and a non-uniform magnetic field.
 In section 4, we discuss and report on some PDM KG-oscillators in a linear confinement in SR-type cosmic string spacetime with space-like dislocation.
-Wherein, we elaborate on the biconfluent Heun series/polynomials approach and discuss the what should be classified as quantum mechanical redundant conditions.
-Such redundant condition have created quantum mechanical mess through the claim/believe that it introduces further quantization recipes and/or correlates the effective potential parameters.
-We clean up this mess and put the gravitational field effects on quantum particles (in general) on the correct track.
-We devote section 5 for our concluding remarks.
+Our concluding remarks are given in section 5.
+Our results are thoroughly discussed in the Appendix section.
+Therein, we provide an exact solution in terms of confluent hypergeometric series/polynomials and report their close connection and consistency with the biconfluent Heun series/polynomials $H_{B}(1, \beta^{\prime}, \gamma^{\prime},0,y)$ as a new finding.